 A Matter of Wiring

-Thinking back to a time when I reached the ledge of unbelief but then managed to pull back for a while, it occurs to me that I may have successfully been able to do this once before.
+Thinking back to a time when I reached the ledge of unbelief but then managed to pull back for a while, it occurs to me that I may have successfully done this once before.
 Not long after I deconverted, I was rummaging through old files and journals and discovered a gut-level honest prayer entry from six or seven years earlier which spelled out a number of the very ideas which later drove me completely out of the faith.

 [Related: “Reading Through My Old Journals, I Found This“]